2-categorical affine symmetries of quantum enveloping algebras: Introduction

 In order to construct our 2-representation, we use a few novel techniques.
 Firstly, we need to modify the category being acted upon in order to define the relevant functors.
 Typically, one studies categories of finitely-generated projective or finite-dimensional representations of KLR algebras.
 However, we will be using restriction to categorify the action of $E^*$, and restriction is not defined if we only consider finitely-generated modules.
 So, we expand our category to the category of left-bounded locally finite-dimensional graded projective modules over KLR algebras.

 Another of our novel techniques is in how we categorify the deformed Lie brackets $[E_i^*,E_j^*]_q=E_i^*E_j^*-qE_j^*E_i^*$.
 Additive categories are generally not suitable for categorifying differences.
 Subtraction is often categorified by taking an appropriate mapping cone within the triangulated homotopy category, see for example \cite{laurent}.
 However, we find that this is not necessary for our representation, and so we can work with only additive categories.
 We categorify $[E_i^*,E_j^*]_q$ by taking the cokernel of a degree $1$ natural transformation from the functor corresponding to $E_j^*E_i^*$ to that of $E_i^*E_j^*$.
 These natural transformations can be viewed as multiplication by certain elements in the KLR algebras.
 The resulting functor $E_0$ can be viewed as tensoring via a specific bimodule whose properties are carefully investigated in this paper.
 Utilizing cokernels instead of mapping cones introduces several technical difficulties.
 Firstly, it needs to be shown that the bimodules we produce remain projective as left modules, and therefore tensoring gives a well-defined functor on our categories.
 Secondly, it needs to be shown that the functor we produce has the correct action on the Grothendieck group, i.e. that the maps we take cokernels of are really injective.
-Both of these difficulties are resolved with essentially the same calculations.
-The main tool used is the existence of least common multiples, or joins, in the symmetric group $S_k$.
+An earlier version of this paper resolved both difficulties with an explicit basis theorem for the quotient bimodule, although we now use some techniques of \cite{bkm} following the advice of our anonymous reviewer.
+Our basis theorem is still used elsewhere in the paper, and we can now interpret it as providing a basis for a large class of KLR algebra modules including various standard modules of \cite{bkm}.
+The main tool used in our remaining calculations is the existence of least common multiples, or joins, in the symmetric group $S_k$.
 Since the KLR algebras are deformations of the group algebra for $S_k$, this tool allows us to control which deformed braid relations are applied during our computations.

 While it is generally difficult to explicitly produce representations of our monoidal categories, we find that the most naive choice of endofunctors and natural transformations satisfying the properties we need gives us a 2-representation of $U_q^+(\hat{\mathfrak{g}})$, which suggests that this representation is more than just happenstance.